CNN TV

 Enough with the lucky feathers, the hat on the bed, rabbits feet and whatever else you guys can think of.
 Lets stay focused on the issues, we have people in this country that cant put food on the table, or gas in their cars.
 We have families that have been evicted from their homes and have no place to go.
 Lets keep our eye on the ball.

-April in texas April 16th, 2008 3:20 pm ET
+April 16, 2008 at 3:20 pm |

 While having something thats lucky is one thing but I dont know how far I would carry it as it probably doesnt make much difference.
 Luck is what you make of it and prayer is always good.